 Which is the best life insurance company if I have epilepsy?

 There isn’t one ‘stand out’ insurance company that is best for every epilepsy sufferer, however, that does not mean to say that you should blindly apply to the first company that provides a quote or the cheapest insurance company on a comparison site.
 Choosing the right insurance company is important because every life insurance company has a team of underwriters and each team of underwriters work to a different set of guidelines.
-For example, AIG is an insurance company which should generally be avoided if you have epilepsy, as experience has shown that they tend to have quite strict underwriting criteria.
-On the other hand, I have seen examples where LV=, L&G, Aviva and Zurich have all provided excellent underwriting decisions for those who have epilepsy.
+For example, there may be an insurance company that should generally be avoided if you have epilepsy, as experience has shown that they tend to have quite strict underwriting criteria.
+On the other hand, I have seen examples where insurers such as LV=, Legal & General, Aviva and Zurich have been known to provide good underwriting decisions for those who have epilepsy.

-Matching your specific condition with the insurance company that will offer the best and cheapest life insurance premiums comes with experience and it is something an independent life insurance specialist can do on your behalf.
-Having worked in the life insurance industry for over 20 years, I have seen many examples of people being offered life insurance where they had previously been declined or being offered a premium that is three times less than they had previously been quoted.
+Matching your specific medical condition with the insurance company that will offer the best and cheapest life insurance premiums comes with experience and it is something an independent life insurance specialist can do on your behalf.
+Having worked in the life insurance industry for over 20 years, I have seen many examples of people in the UK being offered life insurance where they had previously been declined or being offered a premium that is three times less than they had previously been quoted.
 At worst, if your life insurance offer cannot be bettered with a different life insurance company, you will have peace of mind that your life cover offer is, indeed, the best in the market.

 To speak to an adviser, with no obligation to take things further, simply complete this form* to receive a call back at a time that suits you.
 The firm employs strong ethics and will only ever offer a policy if it is the best policy to suit your personal needs.
 Additionally, if you decide to take out a policy you would qualify for up to £100 cashback.